-where $g(\bm{\hat{Z}})$ is a row-column elimination, and $\bm{e}_1, \ldots,\bm{e}_C \in \mathbb{R}^C$ are column vectors of a permutation of the identity matrix.
+where $g(\bm{\hat{Z}})$ is a row-column elimination, and $\bm{e}_1, \ldots,\bm{e}_c \in \mathbb{R}^c$ are column vectors of a permutation of the identity matrix.
 For simplicity, the column vector $\bm{e}_i$ can represent j-th identity vector where i and j can or cannot be the same.
 In other words, the column vector $\bm{e}_4$ can represent the 1-st identity vector (e.g., $\bm{e}_4 = [1\ 0\ 0\ \ldots]^T$).
 The row-column elimination procedure ranks all values in the matrix.
-Next, the position (col, row), where the maximum value is found, and determines the \textit{row-th} identity column vector $\bm{e}_{col}$.
+Next, the position (col, row), where the maximum value is found and determines the \emph{row-th} identity column vector $\bm{e}_{col}$.
 For example, the maximum value is found at (2, 5), and its correspondence vector is $\bm{e}_2 = [0\ 0\ 0\ 0\ 1\ 0\ \ldots]^T$.
-Finally, all values of the previous column and the previous row are set to zero.
-This column-row elimination is applied C times.
-As are result, the vectors $\bm{e}_1, \ldots,\bm{e}_C$ are the mapping between semantic concepts (columns) and their representation (rows).
+All values of the previous column and the previous row are set to zero.
+This column-row elimination is applied $c$ times.
+Hence, the vectors $\bm{e}_1, \ldots,\bm{e}_c$ are the mapping between semantic concepts (columns) and their symbolic feature (rows).

-\textit{E-step} updates the concept vectors given the LSTM output and the target statistical distribution.
+The \emph{M-step} updates the concept vectors given the LSTM output and the statistical distribution target.
 Hence, the cost function is defined by